martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-week-eleven-gsoc-review.markdown

 ---
 This blogpost has a list of all patches and pull requests that were merged for the success of the GSoC project.
 There is also a developer's guide on using this new feature.

+This feature is **COMPLETE** and **WORKING**.
+There are a few follow up bugs which I will mention in this blogpost and were not strictly a part of the project.

 ## Treeherder

-Treeherder is Mozilla's primary testing and sheriffing dashboard.
+Treeherder is Mozilla's primary testing dashboard.
 My work here was to add UI features to show all possible TaskCluster jobs, and allow the users to select jobs they want to schedule.

 This was primarily tracked on Bugzilla in [Bug 1254325](https://bugzilla.mozilla.org/show_bug.cgi?id=1254325), [Bug 1284911](https://bugzilla.mozilla.org/show_bug.cgi?id=1284911) and [Bug 1282906](https://bugzilla.mozilla.org/show_bug.cgi?id=1282906).